alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/streaming-tokens-without-langchain.md

 You'll also need to make sure you have your OpenAI key set as `process.env.OPENAI_API_KEY`.

-## Defining a model and a tool schema
+## Defining a modelCOnfig and a tool schema

-First, initialize the OpenAI SDK and define a tool schema for the model to populate using [OpenAI's format](https://platform.openai.com/docs/api-reference/chat/create#chat-create-tools):
+First, initialize the OpenAI SDK and define a tool schema for the modelCOnfig to populate using [OpenAI's format](https://platform.openai.com/docs/api-reference/chat/create#chat-create-tools):

 ```typescript